-Fitness centre managers generally work in centres or clubs that contain a fitness suite or gym and changing facilities, and perhaps some or all of the following:
+Fitness centre managers generally work in centres or clubs that contain a fitness suite or gym and perhaps some or all of the following:

 sports halls or courts;

 Responsibilities usually cover the broad areas of marketing the facility and any special events, managing staff and dealing with the technical aspects of fitness provision and health and safety.
 The manager is also accountable for the overall profitability of the centre.